 Thank goodness I love to learn.
-I studied anything and everything I could get my hands on within the fields of health care, psychology, neuroscience, and child development, eastern and western medical approaches.
+In my thirst to learn about the brain and how we learn, I studied anything and everything I could get my hands on within the fields of health care, psychology, neuroscience, and child development, eastern and western medical approaches.
 Sprinkle all that book learning with raising children and helping with grandchildren, and Books Neural Therapy was born.

 - Applied Kinesiology

 - Affective Neuroscience